OliPelz/GenomeRNAi-bootrap-REST/mysql-to-mongodb/Readme.md

-the genomernai mysql to mongodb converter is heavily based on the following:
+the genomernai mysql to json converter (e.g. for mongodb) is heavily based on the following:

 http://tamas.io/converting-your-data-from-mysql-to-mongodb/

 but this was based on php, so I rewrote it for perl usage.

-How to use it
+How to use it, one need at least the mysql client plus development files (dyn libs)

-* install mysql server and dev
+* install mysql client and dev files for your OS
-	* set up mysql root password, restrictions and security ...
-* import database from flatfiles
 * install perl mysql functionalities (DB::mysql) using cpan

 ```bash